-- Interest rate of the loan is @ 10% per annum on a reducing balance basis, which is SIDBI's interest rate for energy efficient projects. - Depreciation is provided as per the rates provided in the companies act.
+- Interest rate of the loan is @ 10% per annum on a reducing balance basis, which is SIDBI's interest rate for energy efficient projects. - Moratorium period of 6 months from the date of disbursement of the loan is considered towards repayment of the loan. - > Depreciation is provided as per the rates provided in the companies act.

-4.3.
-Financial indicators
+4.3 Financial indicators